Ho Chi Minh: Early life

-His father was a Confucian scholar and teacher and later an imperial magistrate in the small remote district of Binh Khe (Qui Nhơn).
+His father, Sắc, was a Confucian scholar and teacher, and later, in 1909, an imperial magistrate in the remote district of Bình Khê in Bình Định province.
 He was demoted for abuse of power after an influential local figure died several days after having received 102 strokes of the cane as punishment for an infraction.
-His father was eligible to serve in the imperial bureaucracy, but he refused because it meant serving the French.
-This exposed Thành (Hồ) to rebellion at a young age and seemed to be the norm for the province.
-Nevertheless, he received a French education, attending Collège Quốc học (lycée or secondary education) in Huế in Central Vietnam.
+Sắc was both a patriot and a collaborator with the French colonial state, supporting the claimedly 'civilizing mission' of the French.
+Thành received a French education, attending Collège Quốc học (lycée or secondary education) in Huế in Central Vietnam.
 His disciples, Phạm Văn Đồng and Võ Nguyên Giáp, also attended the school, as did Ngô Đình Diệm, the future President of South Vietnam and political rival.

 His early life is uncertain but there are some documents indicating activities regarding an early revolutionary spirit during French-occupied Vietnam, but conflicting sources remain.
 Previously, it was believed that Thành (Hồ) was involved in an anti-slavery (anti-corvée) demonstration of poor peasants in Huế in May 1908, which endangered his student status at Collège Quốc học.
 However, a document from the Centre des archives d'Outre-mer in France shows that he was admitted to Collège Quốc học on 8 August 1908, which was several months after the anti-corvée demonstration (9–13 April 1908).

-Later in life, he claimed the 1908 revolt had been the moment when his revolutionary outlook emerged, but his application to the French Colonial Administrative School in 1911 undermines this version of events, in which he stated that he left school to go abroad.
-Because his father had been dismissed, he no longer had any hope for a governmental scholarship and went southward, taking a position at Dục Thanh school in Phan Thiết for about six months, then traveled to Saigon.

-Overseas sojourn
+Overseas

 In France

 In Saigon, he applied to work as a kitchen helper on a French merchant steamer, the Amiral de Latouche-Tréville, using the alias Văn Ba.
 The ship departed on 5 June 1911 and arrived in Marseille, France on 5 July 1911.
 The ship then left for Le Havre and Dunkirk, returning to Marseille in mid-September.
-There, he applied for the French Colonial Administrative School, but his application was rejected.
+There, he applied for the French Colonial School but did not succeed.
 He instead decided to begin traveling the world by working on ships and visiting many countries from 1911 to 1917.